Finally Finding Fiji: The Yasawa Islands

 Day 1 – The Yasawa Islands

-Being the only “day-tripper” I was given a quick overview of the resorts’ amenities and what was available to me (which was almost everything – a nice surprise) and quickly staked my claim to a beachside lounge chair for the afternoon…total bliss.
+Being the only “day-tripper” I am given a quick overview of the resorts’ amenities.
+They explain what is available to me (which is almost everything – a nice surprise).
+Then, I quickly stake my claim to a beachside lounge chair for the afternoon.
+It’s total bliss.

 Day 2 – The Mamanucas